South Carolina Registered Residential Specialty Contractor Bond: A Comprehensive Guide

 How Much Does the South Carolina Registered Residential Specialty Contractor Bond Cost?

-The South Carolina Registered Residential Specialty Contractor surety bond costs just $100 per year.
+The South Carolina Registered Residential Specialty Contractor surety bond costs either $100 per year or $10 per month.

 How Does South Carolina Define “Residential Specialty Contractor”?

-To paraphrase South Carolina Code of Laws 40-59-20, a residential specialty contractor is any individual or business entity who performs contract work requiring special skills such as plumbing, HVAC, or electrical services.
+To paraphrase South Carolina Code of Laws 40-59-20, a residential specialty contractor is any individual or business entity that performs contract work requiring special skills such as plumbing, HVAC, or electrical services.

 How Do Residential Specialty Contractors Apply for a Registration in South Carolina?